garrandall/popular-music-data/tracks/let-me-see-ya-girl-cole-swindell.md

 Spinnin' around, spillin' their beer
 I bet you came out to have a good time
 So what you say we leave your friends with mine?
-Oooh, oooh, yeah, they'll be alright
+Oh, ohyeah, they'll be alright
-Oooh, I just wanna see you shine
+Oh, I just wanna see you shine

 Girl you're tearin' that dance floor up
 Let me see you do it in the bed of my truck